Designed for live mixing.

 UC Surface in the Studio

 UC Surface makes creating monitor mixes with Studio 192-series interfaces quick and easy so you can focus on recording.
-Because UC Surface can run wirelessly on an iPad or Windows touchscreen computer, it doesn’t have to share screen real estate with a DAW, and musicians can dial in their monitor mixes remotely without an expensive personal monitor system.
+Because UC Surface can run wirelessly on an iPad, Android tablet, or Windows touchscreen computer, it doesn’t have to share screen real estate with a DAW, and musicians can dial in their monitor mixes remotely without an expensive personal monitor system.
 UC Surface also unlocks the complete speaker management system built into Studio 192-series interfaces.

 Safe, sane, and secure

 Securing the mixing station can be crucial when you need to step away.
 Securing your wireless remote-control system is an even bigger issue because someone who hates your band could be anywhere in the venue.
 That’s why UC Surface has security features that effectively protect the entire system—in addition to whatever protection your wireless router affords.
-UC Surface lets you set permissions that determine which features can be controlled from each iPad or computer on the network.
+UC Surface lets you set permissions that determine which features can be controlled from each iPad, tablet, or computer on the network.
 You can also completely block any iOS device from accessing the network entirely, even if someone has the router password.